 - How do you enable tenant throttling and quotas?

-At the end of the workshop, you will be able to build a fully functional SaaS application, which aligns closely to the SaaS Reference Architecture solution.
+Ultimately, you can build a fully functional SaaS application that aligns closely with the SaaS Reference Architecture solution.

 Serverless and SaaS – better together

-Taking a Serverless-first approach lets you focus on your SaaS business and your differentiating value, without worrying about scaling and managing servers.
-This approach enables you to get to market faster, reduce your operational overhead, keep your initial costs low, and scale effortlessly as you find product-market-fit.
+A serverless-first approach lets you focus on your SaaS business and differentiating value without worrying about scaling and managing servers.
+This approach enables you to get to market faster, reduce your operational costs, keep your initial costs low, and scale as you find product market fit.